Updated on January 20, 2023

 Ear Drawing: Draw the Human Ear with Confidence

-How to Draw Realistic Ears Step by Step:
+How to Draw Realistic Ears in 6 Steps

 As I begin to sketch out the ear I like to begin with the helix.
 When it comes to breaking down the surface anatomy of the ear, the helix is a great place to start because it allows you to define the overall contour of the ear before sketching in the remaining shapes to detail it out.
 The helix is a semi-tubular formation of cartilage that looks like a hook-shape that loops around a majority of the outer parameter of the ear.
 You could also think of it as a backward C-shape as well.
 The overall bend and thickness of the helix will vary depending on the person.